-Robert Good has more than 10 years’ experience in the sector of humanitarian aid and cooperation assisting non-profit organisations to become more professional in the management of their operations.
-He has worked closely with ACF and other organisations on such matters as strategic planning, financial management, mergers, organisational design and people management.
-Robert has lived in Spain for 25 years and joined the Board as VP Finance in December 2013, becoming Chair in 2016.
-Prior to entering the non-profit sector Robert held senior management positions in the private sector.
-Robert is Chair of Save the Children Spain and he joined the SCA/SCI Board in 2019.
-Currently, he is also Save the Children International's Interim Chair.
+Robert Good has more than 10 years’ experience in the sector of humanitarian aid and cooperation assisting non-profit organizations to become more professional in the management of their operations.
+He has worked closely with the Association of Charitable Funds (ACF) and other organizations on such matters as strategic planning, financial management, mergers, organizational design and people management.
+Robert has lived in Spain for 25 years and joined the Board of Save the Children Spain as VP Finance in December 2013, becoming Chair in 2016.
+Prior to entering the non-profit sector, Robert held senior management positions in multinationals in the private sector and has lived and worked in the UK, USA and Italy.
+Robert today divides his time between his own consultancy work, Save the Children and teaching.
+Robert joined the SCA/SCI Board in 2019 and is Chair of the Governance Committee.

 Debra Fine is the founder and President of Fine Capital Partners a hedge fund founded in 2004 New York City.
 One of a handful of investment firms run by women, Fine Capital manages US equity assets principally for university endowments and foundations.
 Before starting Fine Capital, Debra was Director of Global Equities at Loews Corporation where she managed a global equity portfolio.
 Prior to Loews Corporation, Debra was a Principal and a buy-side equity analyst at Sanford C. Bernstein.
 Debra also worked for the New York City Department of Sanitation as special assistant to the commissioner.
 She started her career at Salomon Brothers where she was a Vice President in Corporate Finance.
 Debra received a B.A. from Yale University and an M.B.A. from Harvard University.
 She is married with three children and lives in New York City.
 Debra has served on many non-profit boards and investment committees and is currently the Interim Co-Chair of Save the Children US, and Chair of Footsteps which serves people who leave insular ultra-orthodox communities in New York.
 Debra joined the SCA/SCI Board in 2018.